diegonabe/holbertonschool-AirBnB_clone_v2/web_flask/README.md

-This file is about web flask with python and for HBNB project
+This directoty is about Web Flask